 The governing body should lead ethically and effectively.
+The board of directors of HomeChoice (the "board") is committed to the corporate governance principles as set forth in the King IVTM.
+The board has established three committees, namely the social and ethics, audit and risk, and remuneration and nominations committees to assist it achieving compliance with the letter and spirit of the law, King IVTM and JSE Limited Listings Requirements (the "JSE Listings

-- The board of directors of HomeChoice (the board) is committed to the corporate governance principles as set forth in the King IVTM.
-The board has established three committees, namely the social and ethics, audit and risk, and remuneration and nominations committees, to assist it achieving compliance with the letter and spirit of the law, King IVTM and JSE Limited Listings Requirements (the JSE Listings Requirements). - The board continues to lead the company with integrity and competence, and in a manner that is responsible, accountable, fair and transparent to ensure leadership that results in the achievement of the company's strategy while embodying its values. - The roles and responsibilities of the board are outlined in the board charter which incorporates King IVTM recommendations and is reviewed on an annual basis. - In line with the principle of ethical leadership the group has adopted a code of good ethical conduct that applies to all directors and the company to ensure the group's commitment to responsible business conduct and achieving its goal of sustainable growth. - In line with the principle of transparency the board has adopted a conflict of interest policy which ensures that directors' interests are tabled at the commencement of each board meeting and non-independent directors are recused in matters that may impact them.
-A comprehensive directors' register of interest is tabled annually at each board meeting. - The 2018 performance assessment of the board and that of its committees took place in March 2019 and included questions relating to the ethical conduct displayed by the board. - The social and ethics committee assists the board in exercising oversight of the company's ethics and ensures that the board is sufficiently equipped to deliver on its goal of having a sustainable ethical culture.
+- The board continues to lead the company with integrity and competence, and in a manner that is responsible, accountable, fair and transparent to ensure leadership that results in the achievement of the company's strategy while embodying its values. - The roles and responsibilities of the board are outlined in the board charter which incorporates King IVTM recommendations and is reviewed on an annual basis. - In line with the principle of ethical leadership the group has adopted a code of good ethical conduct that applies to all directors and the company to ensure the group's commitment to responsible business conduct and achieving its goal of sustainable growth. - In line with the principle of transparency the board has adopted a conflict of interest policy which ensures that directors' interests are tabled at the commencement of each board meeting and non-independent directors are recused in matters that may impact them.
+A comprehensive directors' register of interest is tabled annually at each board meeting. - In line with the company's policy, board and committee assessments are conducted biennially.
+During the year the board and its committees conducted an internal evaluation process.
+The results indicated that the performance of the board and committees were considered as being satisfactory to strong.
+Certain areas were highlighted for improvement for which an action plan around these concerns were put together. - The social and ethics committee assists the board in exercising oversight of the company's ethics and ensures that the board is sufficiently equipped to deliver on its goal of having a sustainable ethical culture.